-Robert Black, chair of the judges' panel for the 2016 ISB/David Walter Composition Competition, along with fellow judges Karol Kowal and Susan Cahill, announces the winners of the 2016 competition.
-There were three divisions: unaccompanied solo bass; chamber ensemble for one double bass with up to four additional instruments; and bass ensemble for two to eight double basses; and double bass & electronic media.
+Jeremy Baguyos, chair of the judges' panel for the 2018 ISB/David Walter Composition Competition, along with fellow judges Paul Cannon and Cody Takacs, announce the winners of the 2018 competition.
+There were four divisions: unaccompanied solo bass; chamber ensemble for one double bass with up to four additional instruments; bass ensemble for two to eight double basses; and double bass & electronic media.

 The biennial competition, which honors the memory of double bass educator and performer David Walter, is open to all composers.
 The ISB renamed the competition as a tribute to his legacy in 2004.

-All entries, submitted anonymously, are unpublished works in any style that have not been given a formal world premiere, although previous workshop-style performances are permitted.
-The grand prize of $1,000 for each division was made possible through the generous support of The Ned and Frances Black Fund, and also includes a performance at the 2017 ISB Convention, to be held June 4th-10th at Ithaca College in Ithaca, New York.
+All entries, submitted anonymously, are works in any style that have not entered the standard double bass repertoire.
+The grand prize of $1,000 for each division was made possible through the generous support of The Ned and Frances Black Fund, and also includes a performance at the 2019 ISB Convention, to be held June 3rd-8th at Indiana University in Bloomington, Indiana.

 Grand Prize: Hydra Nightingale (for solo double bass) by Caroline Louise Miller, San Diego, California, USA